 - Requests involving mental health must have the support of the University Counseling Center (UCC).
 Support of the UCC will be considered, but it does not solely determine the outcome of the request.

 The following requests will not be considered:

 - Requests for exceptions to University and School policy on the basis of not knowing the policy.
-Students can access important policy information through the GW Bulletin, the School of Business web site, the MBA Student Handbook, or by contacting their academic advisors.
+Students can access important policy information through the GW Bulletin, the MBA Current Student website, the MBA Student Handbook, or by contacting their academic advisors.

 - Requests to withdraw from a course after the MBA Program deadlines on the basis of poor academic performance.